 - Attendance

-After selecting a dataset, choose between a customizable table or an aggregated visualization (default is table).
+After selecting a data source, choose whether to build a customizable table or an aggregated visualization.
+The default is a customizable table.

-- Full job coverage — unlike other datasets (Activities, Candidates, Requisitions), which only surface jobs where related records exist, this dataset lists every job in the account.
-This makes it a reliable basis for job-level metrics regardless of activity.
+- Full job coverage: unlike other datasets (Activities, Candidates, Requisitions), which only surface jobs where related records exist, this dataset lists every job in the account — making it a reliable basis for job-level metrics regardless of activity

-Note: Candidate counts include purged candidates and may show discrepancies compared to what is visible on the Jobs page.
+Note: Candidate counts include purged candidates and may have discrepancies with what is visible on the Jobs page.

 Customizable tables allow you to tailor the information shown in the report.
-Features include:
+They support:

 Table settings are saved as part of the custom report.

-Aggregated visualizations summarize data or highlight trends using aggregation types such as:
+Aggregated visualizations offer a way to summarize data or highlight trends.
+Depending on the selected dataset, you can use aggregation types such as:

-- Count of distinct values for string, list, date, or numeric fields
+- Count distinct values for string, list, date or numeric fields.

 Line chart

-A line chart visualization is available in the widget builder, supporting single and multiline graphs across any dataset.
+The line chart visualization in the widget builder supports single and multiline graphs across any dataset.
 Line charts are best suited for visualizing data over time.

 Required settings: